High5Apps/organize-backend/README.md

 ## Rails Tasks

-Rails includes many build-in tasks for administering the application service.
+Rails includes many built-in tasks for administering the application service.
 List them all with `drails -T`.
 Commonly used custom tasks are detailed below:

 ### `org:simulation` or `org:sim`